 DAY-18 Final departure

-Accommodation during the Lobuche peak climbing expedition is arranged in a combination of comfortable teahouse and fully supported camping.
+Accommodation during the Lobuche peak climbing expedition is arranged in a combination of comfortable teahouses and fully supported camping.

 From Lukla to Lobuche village, accommodation is provided in well-established mountain teahouses.
 Rooms are typically twin-sharing with basic amenities such as beds, mattresses, pillows, and blankets.
 While teahouses at lower elevations offer better facilities, lodges become simpler as altitude increases.